-Guide to Compliance
+Guide to HR Compliance

-Above all else, notices are tricky because they are strictly regulated and demand full compliance in order to avoid penalties.
+Compliance isn’t optional.
+Certain components of company compliance—like employee notices—are tricky because they are strictly regulated and demand full compliance in order to avoid penalties.
 Authorities such as the Department of Labor (DOL) require employers to distribute specific notices throughout the duration of the employee’s employment and to document employee acknowledgment of each required notice.

 As employment laws ebb and flow with the needs of the workforce, human resources officers must stay up to date on the latest legal changes and requirements in order to keep their organization fully compliant.
 Administrators must stay on top of which notices are required by law and adhere to the nuances that are specific to each notice.

 Ensure Employee Participation in Compliance Efforts